9 Common Reverb Mistakes Mixing Engineers Make

 Like EQ and compression, reverb is a tool many beginners slap on just because they think they should.
 But remember what reverb is supposed to do in the first place:

 In its most conservative implementation, reverb communicates a sense of space and a feeling of depth.
 In its most liberal employment, ‘verb is meant to transport you to places you’ve never been.

 The panacea for “slapping on reverb just ’cuz” is to take a moment, close your eyes, and ask yourself the following question: “Where am I trying to put this sound?”
 The answer could be “in a church.”
 The answer could also be “further back into the mix” or “the planet Zebulon.”
 These answers necessitate different approaches to reverberation.
 So always ask yourself the question!

-This, of course, is my opinion, but I’m going to state it anyway: there’s no quicker way to make an unfocused hodgepodge than to use multitudinous reverbs of unrelated character.
+There’s no quicker way to make an unfocused musical hodgepodge than to use a ton of reverbs in one mix.
 Indeed, it can be quite self-defeating: as the reverbs bounce around each other, they do so in ways that don’t make sonic or contextual sense, and thus, give away the fake.

 This isn’t to say you should never use different reverbs in one track; variety, after all, is the spice of life.
 On a 90’s-style ballad, there’s nothing wrong with putting the toms in a room, the snare in a hall, and the singer in a cathedral.
 It’s when every single guitar gets their own individuated space—with no sense of a congruent picture—that the fakes start to spring up.